mylonasc/starter-academic/content/event/SIAM_2019/index.md

   country: France

 summary: summerschool with poster session
-abstract: "(poster on VAEs for wind farms)"
+abstract: "(poster on VAEs for wind farms) Became friends with some amazing PhD researchers on computational science during a 2-week session!
+Exposed to the idea of matrix sketching, gradient-based tensor decompositions, and Determinatal Point Processes.
+Favorite highlight (apart from awesome French cheese and wine) the talk by T. Kolda on tensor decompositions."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.